olinesk/PRDAT_Assignments/BPRD-07-OKRE-PEKP/README.md

 Ran 0.113 seconds
 ```

+The execution of `ex8.out` is slower than `prog1` because each iteration involves more instructions and possibly redundant operations.
+Therefore, the symbolic bytecode for `ex8.c` includes additional steps not present in the handwritten `prog1`, leading to the observed performance gap.

 **Compile `ex13.c` and study the symbolic bytecode to see how loops and conditionals interact; describe what you see.**